chipbuster/Energy-Languages-Setup/README.md

   of Ubuntu 16.10, downloading the runtimes from a single source to avoid issues with SSL expiry.
 - A Dockerfile to build a Docker image for the benchmarks.
+- (Possible extension) Modified Ubuntu 16.10 image which can be directly installed with all languages already present.
 - (Possible extension) Installation of language compilers/runtimes with more modern versions, onto an Ubuntu 22.04-based system.